schatzlab/biomedicalresearch2017/assignments/assignment2/README.md

 2b.
 Write one possible genome sequence from this graph (Hint: your solution should visit every node in the graph at least once)

+2c.
+Why might you want to use longer reads?
+(In a few sentences)

 ### Packaging